 I want to encourage you to get to know your local farmers and the produce they offer, and help you learn about some common, easy-to-identify wild foods.

-From June 1 through the end of August, I’ll send out a weekly email suggesting in-season produce to look out for, offering tips for identifying and using wild plants, and sharing advice related to gardening, cooking, preserving, and more.
+Throughout the entire year of 2018, I’ll send out a monthly email suggesting in-season produce to look out for, offering tips for identifying and using wild plants, and sharing advice related to gardening, cooking, preserving, and more.

 By signing up, you’ll also gain access to a community of likeminded folks who share our common goal of eating locally and seasonally.
 Let’s lift each other up and learn together!